sedoyjan/react-native-profile-convert-cli/README.md

-# React Native Profile Convert
+# React Native Profile Convert CLI

-**React Native Profile Convert** is a command-line tool designed to streamline the process of converting Hermes CPU profiles from an Android device or emulator into Chrome-compatible profiles for performance analysis.
+**React Native Profile Convert CLI** is a command-line tool designed to streamline the process of converting Hermes CPU profiles from an Android device or emulator into Chrome-compatible profiles for performance analysis.
 The tool automates the process of pulling CPU profiles from `adb`, downloading necessary bundles and source maps, and converting the profiles into a format that can be easily analyzed using Chrome DevTools.

 ## Features